• Skip to primary navigation

 Previously: The Candles Game.

-Unlike many of the games we’ve covered thus far, the Japanese ritual Hyakumonogatari Kaidankai (more accurately translated as “The Gathering of 100 Supernatural Tales) has deep roots.
+Unlike many of the games we’ve covered thus far, the Japanese ritual Hyakumonogatari Kaidankai, or the Game Of 100 Ghost Stories (although it’s more accurately translated as “The Gathering of 100 Supernatural Tales”) has deep roots.
 Its earliest recorded mention dates back to 1660; it’s believed initially to have been a test of courage for samurai, although it has filtered down through society over the centuries, evolving into the version that’s played today in the process.
-Note that the ritual opens a window into the spirit world (which may or may not be the Shadowside)… but does not specify how to close the window once it has been opened.
+Note that the ritual opens a window into the spirit world… but does not specify how to close the window once it has been opened.

 As always, play at your own risk.